 Proven experience in environments from startups to large enterprises in infrastructure operations, systems engineering, information security, and identity management.
 I translate between the most senior technologists and business leadership.
 I develop fast-paced, highly collaborative teams with a strong mission and intellectual curiosity.
 I thrive at the intersection of management and hands-on work in teams that deploy complex technology at scale while improving user experience.

-Currently, I manage the Endpoint Engineering and Infrastructure team in the Information Services and Technology Division at the University of California, Berkeley.
-We build, deploy, manage, and automate the infrastructure components to enable scalable and efficient IT services for Campus.
+Previously, I managed the Endpoint Engineering and Infrastructure team in the Information Services and Technology Division at the University of California, Berkeley.
+We built, deployed, managed, and automated the infrastructure components to enable scalable and efficient IT services for Campus.

 I research and solve problems at the intersection of security, identity management, and user experience—far too often treated as separate domains.
 Expertise fusing these domains is critical for new applications in mobile devices, social networks, and messaging platforms.
 I study how people interact with technology and how technical infrastructure and policy enables and constrains social behavior.
 My dissertation, Online Identifiers in Everyday Life, explored these topics in-depth.
 I received my PhD in Library and Information Science from the University of Illinois Urbana-Champaign in 2010.